bigskysoftware/intercooler-js/www/_posts/2016-1-1-n-reasons-to-try-intercooler-this-year.md

 you can build advanced interfaces in it using modern browser features like CSS3 transitions, HTTP headers, extended HTTP actions, hierarchical dependencies, and DOM events, to name just a few.
 It is also quite fun, once you get the hang of it.

-So, unfit citizens of web development, heed my instructions: you should take a hard look at intercooler in 2016.
+So, unfit citizens of web development, you must heed my instructions: take a look at intercooler in 2016.
 It might not be right [for every project](https://fir.sh/projects/jsnes/), but it would be a great alternative for many of them.

 <center>